zeddstech/bnb-eth-wallet-drainer/README.md

+Disclamer: i do not promote hacking i just want to share how hackers have been draining millions of dollars so that the community can learn about it

 This script will let you drain BUSD from the targets address

 This is a free community code that anyone can audit or edit with pull request and works as designed its been used by pro hackers for years to steal crypto undetected i didnt write this script im just sharing it to show how hackers steal crypto